kadkins-pivotal/pcf-on-azure/marketplace-install-instructions.md

 1. Select "Edit Profile" in the drop down menu in the upper right hand corner by your username.

-1. Scroll to the botton of the page and click on UAA API TOKEN -> "Request New Refresh Token".
+1. Scroll to the bottom of the page and click on UAA API TOKEN -> "Request New Refresh Token".

 1. Save the token in a safe place.